 Training as a Jungian Analyst

-Training to be a Jungian Analyst with the Southern African Association of Jungian Analysts is an in-depth personal and professional experience.
+Training to be a Jungian Analyst with the Southern African Society of Jungian Analysts is an in-depth personal and professional experience.
 The training aims to develop an analyst with personal and professional competencies in both theory and clinical practice.
 The curriculum and its courses ground Jungian analytic work within a broad, multi-dimensional perspective that includes clinical, interpersonal, and archetypal approaches to psychotherapy.

 Analysis is a unique, intensive form of depth psychotherapy that fosters personal development and potential liberation from dysfunctional or painful living patterns, and may lead to living a more meaningful life as we strive to fulfil our destiny.
 In pursuit of these goals, the individual in analysis (analysand) and the analyst work together in close collaboration to explore and better understand the analysand’s inner world.
 Careful attention is paid to the interactions of personal and interpersonal experience, of past and present, of body and mind, of fantasy and reality.
 Working with dreams forms an integral part of this process.
 Each individual’s personal analysis and process is considered paramount in the training.
 Such an in-depth exploration can set in motion a process of deep personal transformation that Jung called “individuation”.